koki-es/unbound-ads-filters/README.md

  The files are updated weekly.

-List of all hosts file variants
+List of all files variants

  - unbound-coin.host
  - unbound-tracking.host